haskellfoundation/tech-proposals/proposals/0000-ghc-module-naming.rst

 The current ``base`` API exposes many modules starting with ``GHC.*``, so the proposed conventions could only apply to *new* modules.

-* Over time, and with the agreement and support of the Core Libraries Committee, we may remove some ``GHC.*`` modules from ``base``, especially ones that are barely used, or are manifestly "internal" (i.e. part of the implementation of other, more public functions.
+* Over time, and only with the agreement and support of the Core Libraries Committee, we may remove some ``GHC.*`` modules from ``base``, especially ones that are barely used, or are manifestly "internal" (i.e. part of the implementation of other, more public functions).
   Of course there would be a significant deprecation cycle, to allow client libraries to adapt.

 Proposal 3 only expresses a direction of travel.
 We will have to see what the CLC's attitude is,